Maintenance

 Regularly Scheduled Maintenance

 For Regularly Scheduled Maintenance, you will receive an initial email notification at your account’s registered email address at least five business days before the maintenance window.
-If you have concerns about the maintenance event impacting your operations, please contact Darcy Support as early as possible.
+If you have concerns about the maintenance event impacting your operations, please contact Edgeworx Support as early as possible.

 Expedited Schedule Maintenance